Northumbria Sailing RYA

 Classroom

-Onboard Pure Gallus there’s a classroom suitable for a small class but, mostly, the modern Life Centre in Heaton is used.
+Onboard Pure Gallus there’s a classroom suitable for a small class but, mostly, the modern Life Centre in Heaton is used, as shown.
+Nice, warm and cosy in Winter!

 RYA OCEAN YACHTMASTER Explore the wonders of a sextant with Celestial Navigation and Ocean Passage Planning.
 This ‘top of the range’ RYA theory course can lead to the coveted ‘Ocean Yachtmaster’ ticket.
-I have five sextants, one new lightweight metal, one plastic & two old brass, for you to handle.
+I have a star globe, five sextants, one new lightweight metal, one plastic & two old brass, for you to handle.
 A practical session is included.
-Cost £595 or £925 on tailored tuition.
+Cost £625 or £925 on tailored tuition.
 ‘I have to say it was tough, and tested the brain calls somewhat.
 However – it was great challenge and good company – Debra’.
 Try this link from a former Royal Navy officer relating his experience navigating by the stars for real whilst sailing down to the Falklands Jonathan.

 RYA COASTAL YACHTMASTER The advanced Course, a must for those proceeding to Yachtmaster level.
 Cost £575 for class & £850 tailored tuition.
 You need a good knowledge of this Course before being tested by the RYA Examiner.
+Course class underway.
 Thornley has just successfully completed his back-to-back with his Day Skipper Theory; ‘I wanted to do this now otherwise it would have taken time to get back to speed again‘.

 I can’t do these times and am in a hurry!